Entropic Optimal Transport Eigenmaps for Nonlinear Alignment and Joint Embedding of High-Dimensional Datasets: Analysis under a latent manifold model with distortions

 In this section, we consider a setup where the points in each dataset are first sampled from a common latent manifold $\mathcal{M}$ in a low-dimensional subspace $\mathbb{R}^r$ and then embedded in a high-dimensional space $\mathbb{R}^p$ with dataset-specific deformations and corruptions.
-We characterize the large-sample behavior of the matrices $W$ and $P$ from Section~\ref{sec: approach and properties} in this setup and establish their convergence to certain analogous population quantities.
-We then investigate these population analogs and their spectral decompositions to justify our proposed approach.
+We characterize the large-sample behavior of the matrices $W$ and $P$ from Section~\ref{sec: approach and properties} in this setup and establish their convergence to suitable population quantities.
+We then analyze these population analogs and their spectral decompositions to justify our approach and explain our embedding.